No Children Allowed: Establishments Ban Children

 A happy child who enjoys interacting and learning about the world will be noisy and rambunctious.
 “No Children Allowed” is a movement that’s attracted a lot of attention in recent years and is something that really concerns us.

 Hotels are now offering “kid-free” stays.
-This means that you won’t find any children running, babies crying at night or kids horsing around in the pool.
-The same thing is starting to happen in bars and restaurants.
+Thus, this means that you won’t find any children running, babies crying at night or kids horsing around in the pool.
+Consequently, the same thing is starting to happen in bars and restaurants.

-This movement is taking root all over the US and UK.
+This “No Children Allowed” movement is taking root all over the US and UK.
 Let’s take a minute to reflect on this rather complex issue.

 Have we really forgotten what it’s like to be a kid?
 Do we have so little empathy that we’re incapable of connecting to the amazing, noisy, and rambunctious years that define childhood?